 What you need to know about prewash

-Just what is prewash?
+What is car prewash?

 It's difficult to pinpoint exactly what prewash is.
 It's an umbrella term applied to pretty much any product you apply before the shampooing stage.
 This includes snow foam, all-purpose cleaner , insect and grime remover and traffic film remover.
 The purpose is that it removes the worst/top layer of dirt and grime before you can proceed with the rest.
 Detailers use it pretty religiously as well as some prewash integrated snow foams.